AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 Dimensionality
 ==============

-As we have mentioned in Chapter on :ref:`Chap:BuildingAMReX`, the dimensionality of AMReX must be set at compile time.
+As we have mentioned in :ref:`Chap:BuildingAMReX`, the dimensionality of AMReX must be set at compile time.
 A macro, ``AMREX_SPACEDIM``, is defined to be the number of spatial dimensions.
 C++ codes can also use the :cpp:`amrex::SpaceDim`